Conclusion: The misuse of impeachment

 The filing of an impeachment complaint may not be based on popular passion, whim and caprice.
 Nor can it be used as a tool by the government.
 Because of the seriousness of its purpose, the complainant must file his complaint after utmost consideration of its merits; after all, the public reputation as well as the proper performance of official functions are at stake.

 This is the reason why the framers of the Constitution thought it wise to put in clear safeguards and guidelines to be followed by Congress to ensure that it does not act arbitrarily and oppressively.
 Among these are – specifying the grounds for impeachment, the periods within which an impeachment complaint should be acted on, the voting requirements, the one-year bar on initiating an impeachment process, and the promulgation of the impeachment rules.
-Implicitly, it is also required that the guaranteed individual rights of the individual must absolutely be respect.
+Implicitly, it is also required that the guaranteed individual rights of the individual must absolutely be respected.

 In the Corona impeachment, while initially I was sympathetic to the late Justice, I ended up supporting his conviction because of his own admissions regarding his SALN omissions and his unsatisfactory explanations for the huge sums of money in his bank accounts.
 Nevertheless, if I knew then that President Aquino had used DAP funds to convince reluctant senators to convict Corona, I might now have been swayed to go against the latter.
 The end can never justify corrupt means.